Pharmacological Treatments for Anxiety Disorders

 Are You in Need of Treatment for an Anxiety Disorder?

 As stated before, “medication does not necessarily cure anxiety disorders, but it often reduces the symptoms” (NIMH).
-If you call we can help you find a doctor in your area who can treat your anxiety disorder and discuss with you the possibility of medication as part of your treatment.
+If you call 800-598-5053 (Who Answers?) we can help you find a doctor in your area who can treat your anxiety disorder and discuss with you the possibility of medication as part of your treatment.